tinyfish-io/agentql-integrations/langchain/examples/price_deal_finder/README.md

 # Price Deal Finder

-This agent navigates to an Amazon URL that displays iPad case search results, finds an iPad case that's under $25 with at least a 4.5/5 star average review, and scrapes for information about that product.
+This agent navigates to an Amazon URL that displays iPad case search results, finds an iPad case that's under $25 with at least a 4.5/5 star average review, and extracts data from the web page about that product.

 ## Run the script